LAYAIraq/frontend-docs/docs/components/course/course-edit/course-edit.md

 - `changeToSave`: is initialized with a boolean value of false to track whether there are any changes that need to be saved.

 #### Methods
-- `storeCourse`: store course in database
+- `storeCourse`: dispatch the courseUpdate store action, showing a toast if it resolves.